Notes on the Geography of Morocco: Tangier

 The latest and greatest.

 The usual suspects.

 There's modern infrastructure, too.

-It includes ferries to Tarifa, Spain, but you knew that from one of the Bourne movies.
+It includes ferries to Tarifa, Spain, but you knew that from Jason Bourne.

 Here's the breakwater protecting the ferry terminals, but what are those curious holes?